Barneys New York: Stores

+A pop-up store operated from September to October 2024 in New York City in collaboration with Hourglass.

+As of 2024 six full line and four outlet Barneys stores operate in Japan, two store-within-a-store concepts operate in the United States within Saks Fifth Avenue stores and a beauty and fragrance store also operates in South Korea.
+Multiple beauty and fragrance counters also operate within South Korean and Japanese department stores (including Barneys New York Japan).

 Barneys New York CO-OP

 Established in 1986, the Barneys New York CO-OP originally existed as the contemporary department within Barneys flagship stores.
 Created to house trendier and less expensive product than the rest of the store, the CO-OP was aimed at younger shoppers with smaller budgets than a traditional Barneys customer.
 The CO-OP department was spun-off into a separate chain of stores in the 2000s, primarily located in shopping malls and lifestyle centers.
 At its height, there were more than 20 CO-OP stores throughout the United States.

 In 2013, Barneys retired the CO-OP name.
 Several CO-OPs were converted into boutique versions of the flagship Barneys New York brand.

 Controversies

 Use of "Co-op" in name

 The 2010 opening of the Brooklyn, New York CO-OP location raised some concerns among members of the Park Slope Food Coop regarding the use of the term "co-op" by a for-profit corporation.
 According to the general manager of the Food Coop, Barneys's use of the term is a violation of the New York State Cooperative Corporations Law.